 Optional.
 Large grain salt to sprinkle on finished steaks just before serving.

-1) At least three hours and up to two days before cooking steak, prepare a sous vide immersion circulator such as Joule by ChefSteps according to instructions and set water temperature for 131°F. Brush rib eye steaks with olive oil and season liberally with Kosher salt and black pepper.
+2) Prepare a sous vide immersion circulator such as Joule by ChefSteps according to instructions and set water temperature for 131°F.

 "My favorite animal is steak."Fran Leibowitz